vertrex/DFF/README.md

     XXX (but need to merge modules/pro/i8n into DFF i18n or remove translation) XXX need to rework on modules/__init__.py it was usefull whith multiple module path but now it's make seem more weird (base module base must not be filled)
   * Merge dff/pro/api in dff/api

+- add destruct as git submodule (needed to compile in build/) : Done In fact remove destruct dependencies as it's not needed in this version (just for the agent)

 - Remove dead code (ide etc...)
 - Remove unused Qt template generation
 - Replace PyQt4 by PyQt5 (change Qt4 signal to Qt5 signal, use PyQt API V2 then use Qt5)
 - Renable the report as QtWebView is available on debian in PyQt5
-- add destruct as git submodule (needed to compile in build/)

 - compile without -std=c++98
 - use swig 3.12 rather than swig 2.11
 - remove all deprecated call to dependencies